 - Guests receive an emailed invoice overnight rather than a paper invoice under their door.
 This helps to reduce the amount of paper we use to print off a guest bills and final invoices.

 - Skamania uses reusable keys in guest rooms as well as specific meeting rooms.
 These keys can be programmed for single use as well as joint use.
-For example, instead of providing a guest three seperate keys to access their room, its ajoining room, and their meeting room.
+For example, instead of providing a guest three separate keys to access their room, its adjoining room, and their meeting room.
 Skamania creates one universal key with access to unlock all three rooms.

 - Guests are encouraged to drop their keys in an express checkout box for future key reuse.